MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

     **Key points:**
     - After you run the `azd init` command, a directory called `.azure` is created.
     - Within the `.azure` directory, a directory is created: `<environment_name>`.
-    - Within the `\.azure\<your environment name>` directory, a configuration file (with an extension of `.env`) is created.
+    - Within the `\.azure\<your environment_name>` directory, a file named `.env` is created.
-    - The configuration file contains information such as the values you supplied: environment name, location, Azure subscription.
+    - The `.env` file contains information such as the values you supplied: environment name, location, Azure subscription.
     - A file named `azure.yaml` is created in the root of your project.

 ## Add Bicep files